stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar network stop`

-⚠️ Deprecated: use `stellar container stop` instead
+⚠️ Deprecated: use `stellar network container stop` instead

 Stop a network started with `network start`.
 For example, if you ran `stellar network start local`, you can use `stellar network stop local` to stop it.